jannemus/BS3D/README.md

 <img src="images/overview.jpg" width="700">

 # 1. BS3D dataset
-The BS3D dataset can be download from [[**here**](https://doi.org/10.23729/0100cfe8-3264-4bd9-b1cd-937c1880cdc2)].
+The BS3D dataset can be downloaded from [[**here**](https://doi.org/10.23729/0100cfe8-3264-4bd9-b1cd-937c1880cdc2)].
 The following sections describe the contents of the dataset.

 ## 1.1 Campus reconstruction (2 Hz)
 The main reconstruction is under the **campus** subdirectory.
 Images are provided in two coordinate frames: color camera and depth (infrared) camera.
 For this part, lasers scans were not captured.
 There are 19981 images which have been rectified.
-A filename corresponds to a timestamp in seconds.
+A filename corresponds to the timestamp in seconds.

 ### Color camera frame
 <table>